markusfinell/finell.dev/src/content/blog/2025-01-21-checking-boxes.md

 Using a hand written, paper to-do list positioned next to my laptop, the process is simpler:

 1. Look at task
-2. If task is completed: pick upp pen and check it off
+2. If task is completed: pick up pen and check it off

 Throughout my work day I can glance at my list and notice the progress I am making.
 Seeing the checked boxed accumulate feeds the motivation machine and keeps me focused on finishing the current task and looking forward to the next one.